thinknoack/thinknoack-jekyll/thinknoack/_posts/all/_2013-11-05-joshua-martin-saunders.markdown

 post-img: /post-images/jms/post.jpg
 teaser: An artist site
 ---
 A blog for an artist in Austin, TX.
 Joshua wanted to showcase his work.
-I worked with a PHP developer to build a custom backend and design and develop the frontend.
+I worked with a PHP developer to build a custom backend and design and develop the front-end.